 Considering A Job Applicant's Prior Bankruptcy Filing During The Hiring Process

-A recent decision from the United States Court of Appeals for the Eleventh Circuit affirms a private employer's right to deny employment to a job applicant on the basis of the applicant's previous bankruptcy filing.
+A recent decision from the United States Court of Appeals for the 11th Circuit affirms a private employer's right to deny employment to a job applicant on the basis of the applicant's previous bankruptcy filing.
 This particular holding only impacts private employers in Alabama, Florida and Georgia.
-However, the Eleventh Circuit now joins the Third and Fifth Circuit Courts of Appeal in approving a private employer's right to consider this information in the hiring process.
+However, the 11th Circuit now joins the 3rd and 5th Circuit Courts of Appeal in approving a private employer's right to consider this information in the hiring process.
 Accordingly, for now, private employers in the following states may safely consider bankruptcy filings when making hiring decisions: Alabama, Delaware, Florida, Georgia, Louisiana, Mississippi, New Jersey, Pennsylvania and Texas.

 Although private employers in these states may engage in this practice, employers should ignore the temptation of distinguishing the different types of bankruptcy filings or of weighing the particular circumstances of an individual's filing when making hiring decisions.
 Such a practice is likely to lead to inconsistent results and undermine the very purpose for researching a job applicant's credit history in the first place.
 If an employer considers bankruptcy filings to be an important predictor for an applicant's suitability for a position, the better practice is to adopt a bright-line rule that prior bankruptcy filings automatically disqualify an applicant.